 “Every Away suitcase comes with a 100-day trial and lifetime warranty.
 Take it on the road and try it out—we’ll take it back in any condition within your first 100 days, no questions asked.
 After 100 days, if any part of your bag ever breaks, we’ll fix or replace it—guaranteed.”

 The TravelPro carry-on suitcase I always used before was a domestic carry-on size, but slightly too large and too heavy for international flight regulations.
 It is also a “soft” shell, which allowed for too much wiggle room.
 I knew I had to purchase something for this trip specifically.
-However, if you are looking for a domestic carry-on, their Bigger Carry-On does meet most US airline regulations.
-When the box from Away arrived at my front door step, I tore it open in my foyer and was scared by how small it looked.
+However, if you are looking for a domestic carry-on, their Bigger Carry-On does meet most US airline regulations (see more below) When the box from Away arrived at my front door step, I tore it open in my foyer and was scared by how small it looked.
 There’s no way this will work.
 I was so excited for it to arrive, did so much research, read all those reviews… I had to figure it out!
 I practiced packing over and over, slowly removing more and more items I intended to bring with me, repeatedly telling myself it would be for the best.
 I’m pleased to say that I did make it work, and it worked like a dream!